aryputh/dining-meal-management-system/Sprint1Report.md

     * Implemented a history system where students can view all meal related transactions.
     * The history feature logs deposits (credit card, dining dollars, etc.), meal purchases (through the order button), starting balances, and remaining balances in real time.
     * Ensured that purchase transactions immediately deduct from the student's balance and display in their history.
- * Testing went really well, we didn't run into many issues with how stuff was implemnneted and everything matched our user stories and functional requirements.
+ * Testing went really well, we didn't run into many issues with how stuff was implemented and everything matched our user stories and functional requirements.
  * Communication between everyone in the group was great.
 We were all able to discuss and coordinate the implementation and testing of our project.

 Here's what we'd like to improve: